stefphd/SBBMicro/README.md

 * teensyduino: not stricktly necessary for compilation b/c core code for teensy MCU is alredy included in `/hardware`
 * Visual Studio Code with C/C++ IntelliSense (ms-vscode) for code completation only (not for compilation)

-## Building and uploading
+## Building

-Building is performed using the arduino-builder, while uploading using the teensy_loader_cli.
+Compilation is performed using the arduino-builder, while uploading using the teensy_loader_cli.
 Shell scripts provide simple usage depending on the operative system:

 * Linux: